 Who cares for UK's 6 million employed carers?

-According to research from Unum UK, 21% of workers say they’re in the ‘sandwich generation’,1 caring for both young children and ageing relatives.
+According to research from Unum UK, in spring 2022 21% of workers said they were in the ‘sandwich generation’,1 caring for both young children and ageing relatives.

-When you map that onto the UK’s population of 28 million or so full- and part-time employees,2 it means almost 6 million people juggle work with dual caring responsibilities.
+When you map that onto the UK’s population of 28 million or so full- and part-time employees — 28 million or so at the time — it means almost 6 million people juggle work with dual caring responsibilities.

 That’s before considering many carers may fall outside the sandwich generation, caring for just young children or just ageing relatives, or are self-employed.
 The true number of working carers is therefore likely even higher.

-Unpaid carers are worth £193 billion a year.3 They play such an important and valuable role — and not only for the family, friends and neighbours they help live longer in the community.
+Unpaid carers are worth £162 billion a year in England and Wales.2 They play such an important and valuable role — and not only for the family, friends and neighbours they help live longer in the community.
 Their efforts support the economy, the NHS and our social care system.